Aaron Lawrence: International career

+Known by the nickname "Wild Boy", he was a professional goalkeeper.
+Although some observers noted limitations in his positioning and handling of crosses into the penalty area, he was known for his shot-stopping ability and was a regular member of the Jamaica national team during international competitions.

+He scored a penalty for Jamaica against India in a friendly match in August 2002.

 Coaching career

 Lawrence coached Reno FC and also served as a goalkeeping coach for the national team, as well as the director of the Real Madrid Academy in Jamaica and manager of second tier Sandals Whitehouse.
 He is currently coach of the Jamaican national Under-15 team and Rusea's High School football team.

+He became the Jamaica national team goalkeeping coach in January 2026.

 Personal life

 Aaron's son, Ruel, was an attacking midfielder playing for Portmore United.